josh-t/OpenRange/README.rst

     >>>    print str(i),
     0 2 4 6 8 10

-* Notice that **Range** objects are inclusive.

-A major distinguishing characteristic of **Range** objects is that they support floating point values for any of the start, stop, and step values.
+Another distinguishing characteristic of **Range** objects is that they support floating point values for any of the start, stop, and step values.

 .. code-block:: python